South East Wood Fuels Ltd

 What vehicles do you supply in?

 For wood chip deliveries, our most common delivery is via 8 wheeler tipper vehicles with an average load size of 30m3 or about 8 tonnes.
-We can also deliver in smaller size vehicles delivering 15-20m3 (4-5 tonnes) if needed and also in larger walking floor vehicles delivering 90-100m3 (20-22tonnes).
+We increasingly supply our major customers in larger walking floor vehicles delivering 90-100m3 (20-22tonnes).

 For designers it is important to consider vehicles size when implementing new systems.
 Transport is a big part of the chip cost.
 The cost of delivery is not significantly different for each load size so the bigger the delivery the silo can take, the better the chip price will be.